afredojala/swapi-explore/reports/pages/information/architecture.md

 The pillar of the stack is duckdb, which is an embedded OLAP database that excels at doing analytical queries on a single machine.
 Duckdbs internal database was chosen to be utilized since we will do a full-refresh each run and the data does not need to be exposed to any other system apart from the presentation layer.

 However, this can be changed in duckdb due to the support of httpfs extension.
-This particular extensions makes it possible to save and load tables to external s3 compliant locations (Azure, uncertain).
+This particular extensions makes it possible to save and load tables to external s3 compliant locations (Azure, Especially since they implement the fsspec on 0.7.0!).
-Which makes it easy to convert the backend to be a datalake instead.
+Thus makes it easy to convert the backend to be a datalake instead.
 Since SQL dialect of duckdb is postgres-compliant, it is an easy switch to migrate towards a central database instead.

 ### dbt